crofty13/Datadog/spark-exercise/Readme.md

 The Datadog agent in this example will be configured to talk directly to the Kubernetes API-Server to discover namespace, schedules etc.

 Python applications use a dd-trace wrapper to report APM spans/trace IDs.

+## Setup your VM
+I have created an AMI image with Minikube/Helm/Docker all installed for you.
+You simply need to login to our shared internal AWS account and build a fresh VM with it:

+- login to [Google Dashboard]](https://workspace.google.com/dashboard) and click on AWS SSO
+- Select